yamin-shihab/study-notes/README.md

-# study-guides
+# study-notes

-*My grade 7, 8, and 9 Alberta curriculum study guides for 2021-2024 (so far)*
+*My grade 7, 8, and 9 Alberta curriculum study notes for 2021-2024 (so far)*

 ---